jondot/webnull/README.md

 ## Quick Start

+via `npm`.
+It is preferrable (but not must) to run globally (sudo, -g)

+    $ sudo npm install webnull -g
+    $ webnull
+    == web/null v0.0.4.
+I eat your HTTP. ==
+    * Listening on port 4000.
+    * Flushing to webnull.log every 10 seconds.

+## Via Cloning

-clone this repository and run
+Alternatively, if you'd like to clone / run and tweak, clone this repository and run

     $ npm install

 You should then be able to run

     $ node webnull
-    == web/null v0.0.1.
+    == web/null v0.0.4.
 I eat your HTTP. ==
     * Listening on port 4000.
     * Flushing to webnull.log every 10 seconds.

+## Output

 And now just experiment.
 Here is apachebench